Going to production

 Phase 4: Production

-Now that your testing is wrapping up, it's time to get your devices out into the world and have them do their job!
+Now that your testing is wrapping up, it's time to get your devices into a fleet out into the world!
 At this point you'll be moving from a primarily development-focused perspective to a primarily operations-focused perspective, at least for the current release of your application.
 Of course, you may want to continue development on the next version, knowing that you can safely roll out updates to your fleet at any point with balena!

-Happily, you can preload your application into a balenaOS image with a one-time process.
-Then, when that image is flashed onto your devices in the factory, it will have the application already installed and ready.
-Any updates made to the application after the preloading process will be downloaded and applied when the device is brought online, so there's no need to worry about devices that have been sitting in a warehouse or on store shelves.
-More information about preloading applications with the balena CLI can be found in the preload section of the CLI manual.
+Happily, you can preload your release into a balenaOS image with a one-time process.
+Then, when that image is flashed onto your devices in the factory, it will have the release already installed and ready.
+Any updates made to the fleet after the preloading process will be downloaded and applied when the device is brought online, so there's no need to worry about devices that have been sitting in a warehouse or on store shelves.

 When updating software on production devices, it makes sense to be cautious and start with a few devices to make sure nothing goes wrong.
 A common practice is to start with a few "canary" devices and then slowly roll the update out to larger and larger numbers of devices.